blinkbitcoin/dev.blink.sv/docs/self-host/c-contribute/README.md

 ## Join the community

-Join our self-hosted Mattermost server at [chat.blink.sv](https://chat.blink.sv) to discuss what you want to build or exhcange feedback on projects.
+Join our self-hosted Mattermost server at [chat.blink.sv](https://chat.blink.sv) to discuss what you want to build or exchange feedback on projects.

 ## Follow us on Github